netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    is designed to be applicable for scheduling information such as event, policy, services or resources based on date and time.

-   This document uses the YANG terminology defined in Section 3 of {{!RFC7950}}.

 ## Editorial Note (To be removed by RFC Editor)